BikramGhart1/Dharanas/thingsIlearnt.md

 7. put that middleware before the controller middleware to make protected routes

 # issues

+* solved
 1. when user search their own account pfp is not appeating Navbar: 29 line

 2. implement follow logics

+* Mar 22
+1. Follow and unfollow button setup manage the state of followed or unfollowed check if the id we just clicked followed already exists in our following list and then set buttons accordingly
+2. fetch the followers and following id in redux
+3. display them dynamically
+4. apply pagination
+5. also optimization